endoflife-date/endoflife.date/products/firefox.md

 - **Firefox Nightly:** This is the branch that receives all the changes before anything else.
 It gets daily updates which represent the master branch.
 This is the branch that first features new changes/features, which then may be forwarded to **Firefox Beta** after being tested.
 Version number is always `X + 2`, `X` being the **Firefox** version number.

 ## Special notes

-- Firefox 78 ESR is the last version of Firefox that supports Flash.
-The last version of that ESR will be 78.15, which is scheduled to be released on 2021-10-05.
-This means that Flash will officially be out of support on Firefox when Firefox 78 ESR reaches EOL on 2021-11-02.
-- Firefox 78 ESR is the last version of Firefox that supports macOS versions < 10.12.
+- Firefox 78 ESR was the last version of Firefox that supported macOS versions < 10.12 or Flash.
 - Firefox only supports last 3 macOS releases, [matching the Apple support cycle.](https://support.mozilla.org/kb/firefox-mac-osx-users-esr)
-- On iOS Firefox is forced by Apple to use WebKit rendering engine instead of Firefox's own Gecko, for similar reasons browser-addons are not allowed on iOS unlike on Android.
-[Both of these limitations are due to Apple's rules for submitting apps to the App Store.](https://developer.apple.com/app-store/review/guidelines/)

 [ff-win]: https://support.mozilla.org/kb/how-install-firefox-windows
 [ff-android]: https://support.mozilla.org/products/mobile